unjs/ofetch/README.md

 ## ✔️ Parsing Response

-`$fetch` Smartly parses JSON and native values using [destr](https://github.com/unjs/destr) and fallback to text if cannot parse.
+`$fetch` Smartly parses JSON and native values using [destr](https://github.com/unjs/destr) and fallback to text if it fails to parse.

 ```js
 const { users } = await $fetch('/api/users')